ilikeprograms/Cluckles/README.md

 The included files can be distributed and used in other projects to provide live editing functionality for Bootstrap.
 The files are also available on bower.

+## Coming Soon - Cluckles2/Desktop

+Cluckles is being expanded to include much more functionality soon.
+Including the following:
+- [ ] Split up so we have Cluckles core JS,
+- [ ] Add additional support for SASS
+- [ ] Migrate to using ES6, and possibly modules and Webpack2/Babel
+- [ ] Modules to support different CSS Frameworks (Bootstrap, foundation etc)
+- [ ] Editor built with Angular.
+- [ ] Editor bridges Core JS with UI
+- [ ] Make Editor embeddable.
+E.g embeds in Joomla etc
+- [ ] Make Cluckles core JS work with Node (to support theme customising from CLI)
+- [ ] Make editors UI for different frameworks
+- [ ] Add ability to build for single frameworks to embed.

 ## Quick Start

 - Download the Project by either `cloning` or `forking`.
 (Then CD into Cluckles)